ivankatliarchuk/sms/documentation/domain_modelling/business_rules.md

 - Once a year, the employee's performance is assessed during annual appraisal by his/her line manager and the objectives for the next year are set at the same time.
 - The progress in achievement of employee's objectives for ongoing year is assessed at least once a quarter.
 - The professional training of each employee is measured and recorded.
-- The line manager can, if necessary, order additional training for his/her personel.
+- The line manager can, if necessary, order additional training for his/her personnel.
 - A team leader is not a member of the management and is not considered as a line manager for his/her team members.